andzt/yahtzeebot/README.md

 ## YahtzeeBot

 YahtzeeBot is a slack bot that will facilitate a game of Yahtzee from within your Slack channel.
+The games are channel specific, so you can even run multiple games per Slack channel.

-## Setup
+## Setup Bot
+Setup YahtzeeBot following the Slack integration instructions.

 ## Heroku Setup
+Easy to setup on Heroku.
+Create a new instance with a PostGres DB and push.
+Set the following environment variable: process.env.SLACK_API = 'SLACK API TOKEN'

 ## Commands